 Nutritional supplements, as defined by CMS, refer to products that are used to compliment a resident’s dietary needs, including calorie or nutrient-dense drinks, total parenteral products, enteral products, and meal replacement products.

-State law and facility policy
+State law and facility policy for diet orders

 Whether a dietitian can write diet orders in long-term care depends on the physician’s choice to delegate, but also on state law and facility policy.